-Clear DNS Cache on Windows
+Clear the Network DNS Cache of Windows PC

 The command prompt is one of the easiest ways to clear the DNS cache from Windows.
 You only need to execute two simple code words to flush the stored DNS cache.
-Here are the steps for your Windows PC:

 - Click on the Start menu from the taskbar and search for Command Prompt in the search bar.